-The premium package includes a usage limit of 250 GB and internet speed of up to 20 Mbps.
-This package is more inclined from small towards medium-sized businesses.
-The internet speed in this package allow you to run multiple online gaming streams, download large files, and stream in Ulta High Definition (4K) in addition to the usual web browsing, multiple simultaneous video conference calls, and email viewing.
+The premium package includes a usage limit of 250 GB and an internet speed of up to 20 Mbps.
+This package is more inclined to small to medium-sized businesses.
+The internet speed in this package allows you to run multiple online gaming streams, download large files, and stream in Ulta High Definition (4K) in addition to the usual web browsing, multiple simultaneous video conference calls, and email viewing.

 We may be biased, but 300 GB is a little excessive for residential users.
 This package may be suitable for more than 10-15 multiple concurrent high-volume internet users.
 It can also provide internet speeds of up to 20 Mbps.
 The usage limits allow for data-intensive tasks, and with the internet speed available, you can stream in Ultra High Definition (4K), use multiple video conferencing lines, perform cloud backups, and upload large files without issue, among other things.